secretstartups/handbook/job-families/sales/job-professional-services-engagement-manager/index.html.md

 #### Senior Manager, Professional Services Engagement Management Responsibilities

+* Accountable for bookings and revenue goals for scope of area covered by his/her Engagement Management team.
 * Leads a team of Engagement Managers focused on Professional Services Sales support.
-* Lead the Professional Services sales process, collaborate with the sales and sales leadership teams in the pre-sales process to understand our customers' business and technical objectives, and position the appropriate solution.
+* Contribute to continuously improving the Professional Services sales process: proactive services positioning, reactive intake process, SKU selling vs custom scoped engagements, scaling the PS selling motion.
+Ensure these process improvements are aligned with global PS sales strategy.
 * Provide feedback to the PS leadership team to create and maintain our services packages and offerings.
 * Work closely with the PS, Sales, Partners, and Product teams to develop best practices and scoping processes and standards, positioning solutions and statements of work to our prospects/customers, and supporting the sales cycle through project kick-off.
+* Provide guidance to Engagement Managers to help resolve negotiations leveraging win-win and give-to-get methodologies.
+Take ownership of resolving negotiations that are at an impasse.
 * Provide bookings forecast estimates to Sales and Professional Services Leadership.
 * Assist in sourcing and assessing partners and contractors to extend our selling and delivery bench.
 * Help distribute customer opportunities evenly across team members ensuring geographic or segment coverage.
-* Lead and manage opportunities for positioning professional services for strategic customers.
-* Build and maintain an enablement plan to ensure Engagement Managers are enabled to understand the GitLab product and features, the value selling approach, and current processes/tools used to be effective in their roles.
+* Build and maintain a development plan to ensure Engagement Managers are enabled to understand the GitLab product and features, the value selling approach, and current processes/tools used to be effective in their roles.
-* Provide leadership and guidance to coach, motivate and lead services team members to their optimum performance levels and career development
 * Remain knowledgeable and up-to-date on GitLab releases.
+* Provide strategic proposals to leadership to organize and align the Engagement Manager team with the Sales/CS organizations.
-* Experienced in collaborating with other managers and executing strategies
+* Experienced in collaborating with other managers, socializing and gaining agreement on strategic proposals, and executing strategies.
-* Develop processes that the Professional Services team can continually leverage and grow to become trusted advisors to customers.

 #### Senior Manager, Professional Services Engagement Management Requirements

-* 5+ years of experience managing, leading, and/or delivering professional services or customer success.
+* Experience managing, leading, and/or delivering professional services or customer success.
-* 3+ years of experience with a subscription-based business model, delivering on-premises and SaaS solutions.
+* Experience with a subscription-based business model, delivering on-premises and SaaS solutions.
 * Experience partnering with Account Executives, presenting solutions, and implementation methodology during a sales process
 * Experience managing technical, cross-functional professional services teams (e.g., consulting, implementation, trainers, project managers) and delivery partners.
 * Ability to use GitLab